SAP-samples/teched2023-XP265/exercises/ex1/README.md

-# Exercise 1 - Adding a source system in the Identity Provisioning service
+# Exercise 1 - System types in the Identity Provisioning service

 In this exercise, we will learn about the different types of systems in Identity Provisioning and we will configure a source system.